No matter how good your garage gym setup, if you don't have the right temperature, it can seriously impact your performance.

 Other Ways To Beat The Cold In Your Garage Gym

-Heaters are the best way to warm your garage gym, but there are some other methods you can use to stay warm in the colder months:
+Electric and propane heaters are usually the best way to warm your garage gym, but there are some other methods you can use to stay warm in the colder months:

 Insulate The Garage